Answers to Your Questions

 How can I ask the doctor questions directly?

-We encourage our patients to have open, direct communication with Dr. Kitzmiller.
-He is available daily to answer your questions either via e-mail or voice mail.
-Depending on office traffic and the complexity of your questions, he strives to respond within 24 hours.
+We encourage our patients to have open, direct communication with their dentists.
+They are available daily to answer your questions either via e-mail or voicemail.
+Depending on office traffic and the complexity of your questions, they strive to respond within 24 hours.

 What precautions do you take to ensure patient safety?